icesuntisuk/icesuntisuk.github.io/OSCPJourney/README.md

     V -- yes --> W[Is Tunneling necessary?]
-    W -- yes --> X[tunnel that port to your attacker machine, do the red teaming] W -- no --> Y[Reach the port, find out what's going on there]
+    W -- yes --> X[tunnel that port to your attacker machine, do the red teaming] W -- no --> Y[Reach the port, find out what's going on there] V -- no --> Z[Find all installed software version. few of them might be vulnerable] Z -- yes --> AA[Find the exploit from Internet]
+    Z -- no --> AB[uname -a or you can upload linux exploit suggester, it must be core exploit] AB -- yes --> AC[Find the exploit and abuse the vulnerable] AB -- no --> AD[Use linpease to make sure we didn't miss anything]

 ```

-    V -- no --> Z[Find all installed software version. few of them might be vulnerable]
-    X -- yes --> AA[Find the exploit from Internet]
-    X -- no --> Z[uname -a or you can upload linux exploit suggester, it must be core exploit]
-    Z -- yes --> AA[Find the exploit and abuse the vulnerable]
-    Z -- no --> AB[Use linpease to make sure we didn't miss anything]